swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### captive

 We need freedom to live.
 But a universal mistake about government holds us captive.
 This essay shows how to escape.
-It explains how to reverse the conditions in which we made the mistake in the first place.
+And it explains how to reverse the conditions in which we made the mistake in the first place.

 ### mistake